 - Higher conversion rates – Guiding a customer “down the sales funnel” takes a few different steps.
 Typically you have to create awareness about your product or service, then generate interest, demand, and finally, action.
 This means you need a smooth transition between each step — if this is made clunky by poor mobile web design, you’ll lose out on conversions.
 However, if your website is optimized for mobile, you may see higher conversion rates because the user experience is more favorable.

 If you’re still wondering “why use responsive design for websites?”, we’ll explain who benefits from this type of optimization.

 Realistically speaking though, the major factor is your audience.
 Let’s take a restaurant, for example.
 People often find their dining options by searching something broad, like “food near me” or something specific, like “Italian food in Austin” In addition, a large majority of these searches will happen on a mobile phone.
 Restaurants need to meet their audience here and create a mobile-responsive platform that allows them to click through the menu, hours of operation, delivery options, and more.

-Restaurants aren’t the only industry that need mobile-responsive websites.
-Consider mobile-responsiveness a must if your business model involves:
+Restaurants aren’t the only industry that needs mobile-responsive websites.
+Consider mobile responsiveness a must if your business model involves: